Guillermo-C-A/spanish-aemet-data-map-generator/README.md

 ZARAGOZA | 24.12 | ZARAGOZA | 21.94 |
 MELILLA | 33.4 | MELILLA | 31.6 |
 CEUTA | 32.9 | CEUTA | 29.9 |

+## HOW TO USE THE CODE

+Suppose that we want to take out the maps of the last 24 meteorological registers of the average speed of the wind in the different provinces of Spain.
+For it, we will execute the following line of code

+####Average rainfall

+`Aemet().plot_map('vv', 'Average speed of the wind')

+`